stutijha/stutijha/README.md

 <div align="center">

 🔭 currently working on **python** and building ai mini-projects
-🌱 also learning **ece fundamentals** — circuits, signals, and digital logic
+🌱 also learning the **ece fundamentals** — circuits, signals, and digital logic
-💬 ask me about **python, ai/ml mini-projects, or ece basics**
+💬 ask me about **python, ai/ml mini-projects, ece basics, or cats**

 <br><br>